ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 ### Error Prevention

+- **Validation** errors are detected and shown by using the native input validation of HTML5.
 - Use the corresponding _type_ of the input field, e.g. _date_ for date fields, _number_ for numerical-only inputs etc.
 - Mark required fields with an asterisk (see above for coloring)
 - Use HTML-native _constraint_ attributes for input fields where appropriate, e.g. _maxlength_, _required_, _step_, etc.